 I made 4 tofu pumpkin pies over the last week or so before settling on this recipe.
 Daughter #1 is starting to protest (Update: but she did eat it, and proclaimed it good), since each pie serves 8 people (and my husband won’t eat pumpkin).
 Daughter #2 is still enthusiastic, and I have to say, I really like this final version (which I made with vegan crust).
 The initial version used maple syrup and molasses instead of sugar, but the pie came out darker than I liked, so I resorted to sugar.
 Make sure to chill the pie before cutting it, as the filling needs to set.
-The cashew cream will pipe just fine if you gently cook it (as per the option in the recipe) until it’s thick, and then chill it.
+The cashew cream will pipe just fine if you gently cook it until it’s thick, and then chill it.
 If you’re making this for Thanksgiving, then having it in the fridge the day before is not actually a hardship.

 Note that if you use a vegan crust (by using flax eggs), then the whole dish is vegan.